casualGamer-dev/Nuon/doc/HACKING/ReleasingTor.md

-# How to Release Tor
+# How to Release Nuon

-Here are the steps that the maintainer should take when putting out a new Tor release.
-It is split in 3 stages and coupled with our Tor CI Release pipeline.
+Here are the steps that the maintainer should take when putting out a new Nuon release.
+It is split in 3 stages and coupled with our Nuon CI Release pipeline.

 Before we begin, first rule is to make sure: